adrianshep/5000quatloos_python/README.md

 + garbage collection - used for memory management
 + name resolution - late binding
 + large standard library - highly extensible
++ use of white space and indentation to delimit block of code